|We are writing to tell you that we have information that shows you need help managing

 your money and meeting your needs.
 Because of this information, we plan to send your

-Social Security benefits to (1) .
-We will call this (2) your representative payee.
+Supplemental Security Income (SSI) payments to (1) .
+We call this (2) your representative payee.

 Your Representative Payee's Duties

-It is your representative payee's duty to manage your Social Security money.
+It is your representative payee's duty to manage your SSI money.
 The representative

-payee must report changes that can affect your benefits and act in your best interest.
+payee must report changes that can affect your payments and act in your best interest.

 We will ask your representative payee to show us how the money was used for you.